-7. Progress in 2023
+7. Progress in 2024

-During 2023, we:
+During 2024, we:

-- had no suspected or actual incidents of modern slavery reported directly to us or via our independent whistleblowing hotline administered by Safecall; - reviewed our Safecall posters and their use, and ensured that our employees and our sub-contractors remained vigilant to possible indicators of modern slavery, were able to identify potential risks themselves and knew how to report a suspected incident of modern slavery; - reviewed our suppliers' and contractors' tender submissions submitted (including those via the digital tender system) and worked with any suppliers in respect of whom we needed to seek further assurances before they could be accepted as a supplier; - reviewed our Business Units' use of the appointed recruitment outsourcing firm and considered whether it was appropriate to make their use compulsory; - engaged with the key labour trades used on our sites to ensure that they were taking appropriate actions to reduce the risk of modern slavery occurring within their own operations and supply chain.
+- had no suspected or actual incidents of modern slavery reported directly to us or via our independent whistleblowing hotline administered by Safecall; - reviewed our Safecall posters and their use, and ensured that our employees and our sub-contractors remained vigilant to possible indicators of modern slavery, were able to identify potential risks themselves and knew how to report a suspected incident of modern slavery; - reviewed our suppliers' and contractors' tender submissions submitted (including those via the digital tender system) and worked with any suppliers in respect of whom we needed to seek further assurances before they could be accepted as a supplier; - concluded a tender process pursuant to which we appointed an external consultancy to support our review of supplier risk processes and procurement maturity.
+A procurement maturity assessment and supply chain risk management process are now in place; - reviewed the performance of our digital tender system and concluded that it is effective in seeking assurances in compliance areas such as modern slavery and human rights. - engaged with the key labour trades used on our sites to ensure that they were taking appropriate actions to reduce the risk of modern slavery occurring within their own operations and supply chain.
 Where appropriate we supported them in raising awareness of modern slavery within their own business; and - kept our practices, procedures and training programmes under review to ensure their continued effectiveness.

-8. 2024 Objectives
+8. 2025 Objectives

-In order to monitor and enhance the effectiveness of our approach to modern slavery and further embed our zero-tolerance approach to modern slavery and human rights abuses within our business and its supply chain, during 2024 we propose to:
+In order to monitor and enhance the effectiveness of our approach to modern slavery and further embed our zero-tolerance approach to modern slavery and human rights abuses within our business and its supply chain, during 2025 we propose to:

-- conclude the tender process pursuant to which we will appoint an external consultancy to support our review of supplier risk processes and procurement maturity.
-This workstream will continue through 2024 with the revised process and controls being implemented later this year and into 2025; - pursuant to the review mentioned above, we intend to develop a standardised annual programme of supplier audits; - engage with the key labour trades used on our sites to ensure that they are taking appropriate actions to reduce the risk of modern slavery occurring within their own operations and supply chain.
-Where appropriate we will support them to raise awareness of modern slavery within their own business; - keep our practices, procedures and training programmes under review to ensure their continued effectiveness: - fully investigate and take appropriate action if any modern slavery-related events are reported to us directly or through our independent whistleblowing channels;
+- build an action plan to close any gaps highlighted within the procurement maturity assessment and supply chain risk management process.
+This workstream will continue through 2025 with the controls being implemented later in the year; - pursuant to the implementation of the controls mentioned above, we intend to develop a standardised annual programme of supplier audits; - engage with the key labour trades used on our sites to ensure that they are taking appropriate actions to reduce the risk of modern slavery occurring within their own operations and supply chain.
+Where appropriate we will support them to raise awareness of modern slavery within their own business;

-- review suppliers' and contractors' tender submissions submitted (including those via the digital tender system) and work with any suppliers in respect of whom we need to seek further assurances before they can be accepted as a supplier; - review the performance of our digital tender system to ensure it is as effective and efficient as possible.
-In addition to the digital tender system process and review, any non-digital tendering will continue to incorporate mandatory compliance requirements in relation to the MSA; and - maintain visibility of our Safecall posters and their use, and ensure that our employees and our sub-contractors remain vigilant to possible indicators of modern slavery, are able to identify potential risks themselves and know how to report a suspected incident of modern slavery.
+- keep our practices, procedures and training programmes under review to ensure their continued effectiveness; - fully investigate and take appropriate action if any modern slavery-related events are reported to us directly or through our independent whistleblowing channels; - review suppliers' and contractors' tender submissions submitted (including those via the digital tender system) and work with any suppliers in respect of whom we need to seek further assurances before they can be accepted as a supplier; - engage with software providers to consider a digital tender system that is effective for the Commercial function of the business.
+In addition to the digital tender system process and review, any non-digital tendering will continue to incorporate mandatory compliance requirements in relation to the MSA; - update and re-launch our general e-learning module concerning modern slavery and human trafficking; and - maintain visibility of our Safecall posters and their use and ensure that our employees and our sub-contractors remain vigilant to possible indicators of modern slavery, are able to identify potential risks themselves and know how to report a suspected incident of modern slavery.